rust-lang/rfcs/text/0000-inline-asm.md

 The example shows a few things:

+First, we can see that `asm!` allows multiple template string arguments; each one is treated as a separate line of assembly code, as if they were all joined together with newlines between them.
+This makes it easy to format assembly code.

-First we can see that inputs are declared by writing `in` instead of `out`.
+Second, we can see that inputs are declared by writing `in` instead of `out`.

-Second one of our operands has a type we haven't seen yet, `const`.
+Third, one of our operands has a type we haven't seen yet, `const`.
 This tells the compiler to expand this argument to value directly inside the assembly template.
 This is only possible for constants and literals.

-Third we can see that we can specify an argument number, or name as in any format string.
+Fourth, we can see that we can specify an argument number, or name as in any format string.
 For inline assembly templates this is particularly useful as arguments are often used more than once.
 For more complex inline assembly using this facility is generally recommended, as it improves readability, and allows reordering instructions without changing the argument order.